 I hope you like where we go.
 (1,262! - welcome all new arrivals)

 PS: if you like the newsletter please share it!
 (And I always appreciate tweets about it too!) 🙏

-If you support this newsletter and really like it you can also become a paid subscriber - you get nothing different except the satisfaction of knowing that you’re supporting this current weekly missive!
+If you support this newsletter and really like it you can also become a paid subscriber - you get nothing different except the satisfaction of knowing that you’re supporting this irregular (

 Reading list - the best stuff to read